Yash-Aanand/Yash-Aanand/README.md

 **🛠️ On my own:**
-- Exploring **Computer Vision and ML models** through projects like [VisuaReader](https://github.com/yash-aanand/VisuaReader), a hands-free reader using blink detection.
+- Exploring **Computer Vision and ML models** through projects like [VisuaReader](https://github.com/yash-aanand/VisuaReader), a hands-free reader using optical recognition.
 - Deepening my understanding of **AI**, **deep learning**, and **human-computer interaction** through side projects and online courses.

 ---